-The BoG recommended to adopt 13-a-i-3.
+Decision: The BoG recommended to adopt 13-a-i-3.

 Discussion of b (and other aspects) after above recommendation:

 A comment was made that we should consistently use same type of persistence across different SEIs.
 And that other SEI messages don’t have id associated with cancellation.
 It was commented that for NNPF you maybe have multiple NNPFs which can apply to same picture which is different aspect than those SEIs.
 It was commented that there may be a robustness issue for a splicer if cancelling is associated with an id.
 The counter argument was that typically a splicer starts a new CVS which cancels the active filter.